 Saba employs distinguished faculty all with advanced degrees and doctorates and offers small class sizes so students can make the most of their medical training.
 The Basic Sciences curriculum at Saba focuses on case-based learning and clinical skills development for a better academic experience.

-Click here to learn more about the MD program at Saba.
+Learn more about the MD program at Saba University School of Medicine.

 It is possible to feel overwhelmed at times during your medical studies but you can take plenty of measures that can let you avoid a state of overdrive.
 Factor time into your schedule to talk to your friends and family regularly.
 It’s also easy to make new friends on the campus, especially if you are studying abroad.
 Studying from a Caribbean medical school can even let you experience the tropical beauty of the region and mingle with the friendly locals.